project-slippi/project-slippi/README.md

 ### Replay File
 Dolphin currently serves the purpose of receiving data from the game and writting a replay file.
 To understand the structure and format of the replay file, please read the spec here: https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md

-### Slippi Desktop App (Javascript/React)
+### Slippi Launcher (TypeScript/React/Material-UI)
-The desktop application is maintained in the repo found here: https://github.com/project-slippi/slippi-desktop-app.
+The desktop application is maintained in the repo found here: https://github.com/project-slippi/slippi-launcher.

-This application is used to browse and launch replay files.
-It also has a screen for viewing the detailed stats of a single game.
-For building instructions, see the readme in the repo.
+This application is the ome stop shop for Slippi users.
+Acts as a Netplay Launcher, Dolphin Auto Updater, Replay Viewer and Analyzer, and more.

 ### .slp Tools Library (Javascript)
 Replay files are read and stats are computed by a separate library that can be found here: https://github.com/project-slippi/slp-parser-js.
 This was split out from the desktop app in order to allow people to read replays and display stats in their own applications.